-Participants authorized to receive Life Sharing or Supported Living services may not be authorized to receive Supports Broker services unless they are planning to transition to participant directed services in a private home.
+Participants authorized to receive Supports Broker services may not be authorized to receive Residential Habilitation Services, Life Sharing or Supported Living unless they are planning to transition to participant directed services in a private home.

 This service can be delivered in Pennsylvania and in states contiguous to Pennsylvania.
 During temporary travel, this service may be provided in Pennsylvania or other locations as per the ODP travel policy.